 In April 2013, CEMEX drilled and logged 22 boreholes at the Eliot Quarry.
 The boreholes were drilled using a Becker Hammer drill rig.
 The borehole locations are shown on Figure 7.
-Five boreholes were drilled along the west and south sides Lake A, 14 boreholes were drilled around the perimeter of and within Lake B, and three boreholes were drilled in the existing plant area (Lake J).
-At Lake A the boreholes were drilled to depths of 110 feet below ground surface (ft bgs) to 200 ft bgs, corresponding to elevations of approximately 320 ft msl down to 220 ft msl.
+Five boreholes were drilled along the west and south sides Lake A, 14 boreholes were drilled around the perimeter of and within Lake B, and three boreholes were drilled in the former plant area at Lake J. At Lake A, the boreholes were drilled to depths of 110 feet below ground surface (ft bgs) to 200 ft bgs, corresponding to elevations of approximately 320 ft msl down to 220 ft msl.
 At Lake B the boreholes were drilled to depths of 200 ft bgs to 220 ft bgs within the pit and 280 ft bgs to 300 ft bgs around the perimeter, corresponding to elevations of approximately 136 ft msl down to 96 ft msl, except for the two shallow holes within the pit, which were drilled to 50 ft bgs and only reached an elevation of approximately 250 ft msl.
-In the plant area the boreholes were drilled to depths of 280 ft bgs to 290 ft bgs, corresponding to elevations of approximately 100 ft msl and 90 ft msl, respectively.
+In the former plant area at Lake J the boreholes were drilled to depths of 280 ft bgs to 290 ft bgs, corresponding to elevations of approximately 100 ft msl and 90 ft msl, respectively.
 Detailed borehole logs are provided as an Appendix to the Revised Reclamation Plan submittal by CEMEX.

 In May through July 2018, CEMEX and Zone 7 jointly drilled four boreholes around the perimeter of Lake B and one borehole to the west of Lake A. The borehole locations are shown on Figures 8, 9, and 10 and are designated 2017-A through 2017-E, with the year 2017 representing the year in which CEMEX applied for drilling permits.
-At each location, a sonic drilling rig was initially used to obtain geologic cores to provide a visual understanding of the vertical distribution of coarse and fine-grained deposits.
+At each location, a sonic drilling rig was initially used to obtain geologic cores to provide a visual Page 8 understanding of the vertical distribution of coarse and fine-grained deposits.
 The sonic core holes were drilled to depths ranging from 250 ft bgs to 283 ft bgs, corresponding to elevations of approximately 166 ft msl to 121 ft msl.
 After the sonic core holes were drilled and plugged, a second set of borings were drilled at the same locations using a mud-rotary rig so that electric (geophysical) logs could be obtained from each borehole.
 The mud-rotary holes were drilled to depths ranging from 220 ft bgs to 360 ft bgs, corresponding to elevations of approximately 197 ft msl to 21 ft msl.
 Natural gamma ray and self-potential logs were obtained from each of the mud rotary boreholes, in addition to long-normal, short-normal, and single-point resistivity logs.
-A detailed evaluation of the drilling, geologic core, and electric logs is provided in Clay Bed Modeling, Eliot Quarry-CEMEX Aggregates, Alameda County, California (Jeff Light Geologic Consulting, 2018).
+A detailed evaluation of the drilling, geologic core, and electric logs is provided in 3D Clay Bed Geologic Model and Lack of Evidence for the Presence of Aquitards, Eliot Quarry-CEMEX Aggregates, Alameda County, California (Jeff Light Geologic Consulting, 2019).

-Zone 7 had previously raised concerns regarding the ability of the 2013 Becker Hammer drilling method to accurately identify clay layers in the subsurface, even though this method is commonly used in the aggregate industry for geologic modeling of the distribution of lenses of sands, gravels, and clays.
-The 2018 drilling program was conducted, in part, to address the concerns of Zone 7.
-Evaluation of the logs from the sonic cores, the cuttings logs from the mud rotary holes, and the electric logs from the mud rotary holes indicates the following:
+Evaluation of the data from the 2018 drilling program, including the logs from the sonic cores, the cuttings logs from the mud rotary holes, and the electric logs from the mud rotary holes indicates the following: